Programme details | |

 Request information from the University of Helsinki

-The basis of natural sciences is the modelling of phenomena and solving these models.
-The Master’s programme in theoretical and computational methods will give you a strong basis in the theoretical methods, modelling, and mathematical and numerical analysis within physics, mathematics, chemistry and/or computer science.
+The Master’s Programme in Theoretical and Computational methods will give you a strong basis in the theoretical methods, modelling, and mathematical and numerical analysis within physics, mathematics, chemistry and/or computer science.

-The special feature of this programme is that you can combine the above disciplines into a comprehensive programme.
-It is well suited for the needs of fundamental and applied research.
-This programme requires a strong commitment from you to develop your own skills and plan your degree.
-You can tailor your programme according to your existing knowledge and interests, in cooperation with the programme professors.
+The special feature is that you combine the above disciplines into a comprehensive programme by tailoring a suitable combination according to your plans and existing knowledge in cooperation with the programme professors.
+However, this requires also a strong commitment from you to develop your own skills and plan your degree.

 The programme’s strong scientific emphasis makes it a natural gateway to further studies in physics, mathematics, chemistry, and computer science.
 This will usually take place within one of the research groups working on the Kumpula campus.